 Part two of the "Fish on a Hook" recipe is technique.
-There are many techniques available in creating the perfect drink; "Shaken not stirred" is just one.
+Many techniques are available in creating the perfect drink; "Shaken not stirred" is just one.
 Drinks can also be made hot, cold, or frozen.
 Fishermen also use varying techniques in their efforts.
-Whether quick popping a top water lure, fly fishing, or slow reeling through the vegetation, many of the same sub-factors which go into bait selection are also relevant here.
-We must consider the aggressiveness of the fish, whether they are active or lethargic.
-Their location, in open water or along the bank, is important in choosing the appropriate technique.
-"What bait am I using?" is of course another important element.
-Getting thirsty?
+Whether quick popping a topwater lure, fly fishing, or slow reeling through the vegetation, many of the same sub-factors which go into bait selection are also relevant here.
+We must consider the fish's aggressiveness, whether they are active or passive.
+In open water or along the bank, their location is essential in choosing the appropriate technique.
+"What bait am I using?" is, of course, another essential element.
+Are they getting thirsty?

-Some will say you don't need this final part to make a "Fish on a Hook", that if you poured the first two parts just right, number 3 is unnecessary.
+Some will say you don't need this final part to make a "Fish on a Hook," If you poured the first two parts just right, number 3 is unnecessary.
 I beg to differ.
 The third and equally important ingredient is luck.
 There I said it.
-Good or bad, weekend warrior or professional angler, everyone needs a little.
-Ever been fishing with a buddy using the same bait and same technique, yet you are catching fish and they're not, or vise-versa?
+Good or bad, weekend warrior or a professional angler, everyone needs a little.
+Have you ever been fishing with a buddy using the same bait and technique, yet you are catching fish, and they're not, or vice-versa?
 What's the difference?
-Is it that there's more fish on his side of the boat or a few feet down the bank?
+Is there more fish on his side of the boat or a few feet down the bank?
 Perhaps, but I say it is luck.
-It's either good for you or bad for him, but its luck just the same.
-Some need half a glass, some just a splash to take the edge off, but like I said, everyone needs a little.
+It's either good for you or bad for him, but it's luck just the same.
+Some need half a glass, some just a splash to take the edge off, but as I said, everyone needs a little.